 Home

-VT Gravis Digital Infrastructure Income
+TM Gravis Digital Infrastructure Income

 The Fund

-The VT Gravis Digital Infrastructure Income Fund offers investors exposure to companies which own the physical infrastructure assets that are vital to the digital economy.
+The TM Gravis Digital Infrastructure Income Fund offers investors exposure to companies which own the physical infrastructure assets that are vital to the digital economy.
 It does this by investing in a diversified portfolio of securities including data centres, telecom towers, fibre optic cable companies, logistics warehouses and the digitalisation of transportation.
 All these securities are listed in developed nations.

 The Fund is a UK UCITS V Open Ended Investment Company (OEIC).